How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Taking the bus to the Moulin Rouge

-You can go to and from the Moulin Rouge by taxi, but be careful, if you call a taxi right after the show ends, you will be among the crowd of others doing the same thing!
+You can go to and from the Moulin Rouge by taxi, but be careful, if you call a taxi right after the show ends, you’ll be among a crowd of others doing the same thing!

-If you're looking to get a taxi, try to find a place nearby before the show that you feel safe walking to afterward and meeting a taxi.
-Or you can take a street taxi from the taxi line (you will only pay a surcharge).
+If you’re trying to get a taxi, try to find a nearby spot before the show where you feel safe walking afterward and hail a taxi.
+Or you can take a street taxi from the taxi line (you’ll only pay a surcharge).

-Reaching the Moulin Rouge by metro is simple!
-Take it M2 to the “Blanche” stop and continue on foot.
+Getting to the Moulin Rouge by metro is simple!
+Take the M2 to the “Blanche” stop and walk from there.

-If you're looking for an alternative stop nearby but one that requires a little more walking, get off at Place de Clichy.
-It's on metro lines 2 and 13, so if you're not already on 2, you don't need to get off and change.
+If you’re looking for an alternative nearby stop but that requires a bit more walking, get off at Place de Clichy.
+It’s on metro lines 2 and 13, so if you’re not already on line 2, you don’t need to get off and change.

-Are you driving to the Moulin Rouge?
-You will have to park close to Place Blanche at the Clichy-Montmartre car park.
-The Moulin Rouge offers a special rate to guests with valid tickets at this park, so make sure you have your ticket ready!
-You can book a parking space here.
+Driving to the Moulin Rouge?
+You’ll need to park near Place Blanche at the Clichy-Montmartre car park.
+The Moulin Rouge offers a special rate to guests with valid tickets for this car park, so make sure you have your ticket ready!
+You can book a parking spot here.

 Moulin Rouge Shows

-Are you planning your trip to the Moulin Rouge and not sure what time to buy tickets?
-Well, you have a few options and a few different ticket choices.
+Planning your trip to the Moulin Rouge and not sure what time to buy tickets for?
+Well, you have some options and a few different ticket choices.

 Here’s a quick breakdown of the Moulin Rouge showtimes:

-Please note that the tickets I linked to all include Champagne (you don't have to accept it though).
-These are standard show times and do not include VIP packages or dinner packages, which you can purchase separately.
-I have analyzed the inclusion of dinner in the next part.
+Keep in mind that the tickets I linked to all include Champagne (but you do not have to accept it).
+These are the standard show times and do not include VIP packages or the dinner packages, which you can purchase separately.
+I analyzed the inclusion of dinner in the next section.

 Moulin Rouge show times (with dinner included)

 If you prefer dinner and the Moulin Rouge show, you can buy a ticket for that!
-Evening dinner and show starts at 19pm (the actual show starts at 00pm but dinner starts earlier) and you can buy tickets here for this enhanced Moulin Rouge experience.
+The dinner and evening show start at 7:00 PM (the actual show begins at 9:00 PM but dinner starts earlier) and here you can buy tickets for this enhanced Moulin Rouge experience.

 Moulin Rouge dress code

-The Moulin Rouge is a more “formal” affair, no one will care what you look like.
-Wear what suits you.
+The Moulin Rouge is a more “formal” affair, but no one will care how you look.
+Wear whatever suits you.

 Security at the Moulin Rouge

-There are safety measures in place at the Moulin Rouge.
-It wasn't anything too crazy, but I needed to show off my bag when I arrived.
-So, don't bring a lot and don't bring anything that could potentially get you flagged by security.
+There are security measures in place at the Moulin Rouge.
+It wasn’t anything too crazy, but I had to show my bag when I arrived.
+So, don’t bring much and don’t bring anything that might potentially get you flagged by security.

-Il Moulin Rouge is accessible to those with mobility problems and those in wheelchairs.
-Please arrive early to secure a place in line and indicate on your ticket if you have mobility issues.
+The Moulin Rouge is accessible to those with mobility issues and wheelchair users.
+Please arrive early to ensure a spot in line and indicate on the ticket if you have mobility issues.

-What to expect during the Moulin Rouge program
+What to expect during the Moulin Rouge show

-I finally got the chance to go to a show at the Moulin Rouge on my last trip to Paris and it was exactly what I thought it would be… and also nothing like I thought it would be.
+I finally had the chance to go to a show at the Moulin Rouge during my last trip to Paris and it was exactly what I thought it would be… and also nothing like what I thought.

-Having booked so last minute I was unable to get to the 21pm show so had to opt for the 00pm show and had booked an early tour the following day.
-So, it was kind of something I dreaded as someone who goes to sleep at 23pm (at the latest).
+Having booked so last minute, I couldn’t get the 9:00 PM show, so I had to opt for the 11:30 PM show and I had an early tour booked the next day.
+So, it was kind of something I feared as someone who goes to sleep by 10:00 PM (at the latest).

-When you arrive, you will wait in the link and be admitted to the lobby area where you will be separated into different queues.
-You will have limited time once you arrive at the venue, so I would definitely use this time to go to the bathroom and order more drinks as it will be busier (depending on your seat) throughout the show.
+When you arrive, you’ll wait in the lobby and be admitted into the lobby area where you’ll be separated into different lines.
+You’ll have little time once you arrive at the venue, so I would definitely use this time to go to the bathroom and order more drinks because it will be more challenging (depending on your seat) throughout the show.

-Finally, they started escorting us into the showroom.
-A lovely gentleman escorted me in and placed me at the end of a long table near the stage.
-My seat was pretty epic… but I guess when you visit the Moulin Rouge alone, they have better options on where to put you.
+Eventually, they started escorting us into the showroom.
+A lovely gentleman escorted me inside and sat me at the end of a long table near the stage.
+My seat was pretty epic… but I guess when you visit the Moulin Rouge alone, they have better options on where to seat you.

 I was served champagne and waited for the show to start.
 You CANNOT take photos during the show, so put your phone away and sit back and relax!

-Once the show started, it was enjoyable and fun.
-I really enjoyed it until about halfway through, but I found that some of the “acts” (I don't know the correct lingo) seemed a little culturally offensive or suited to other cultures.
-I guess if the show wasn't so "white" it would have seemed a little less offensive, but having topless white women dancing around in African tribal masks seemed a little strange to me.
-Overall, I enjoyed most of the experience, with the exception of the snake act and the colonial-era Indian and African topless dance.
+Once the show started, it was enjoyable and entertaining.
+I really had fun until about halfway through, but I found that some of the “acts” (I don’t know the correct jargon) seemed a bit culturally offensive or suited for other cultures.
+I guess if the show hadn’t been so “white,” it might have seemed a bit less offensive, but having white women topless dancing around with African tribal masks felt a bit strange to me.
+Overall, I enjoyed most of the experience except for the snake act and the topless dance of colonial-era India and Africa.

-I still think this is an experience most people will enjoy when visiting Paris!
+I keep thinking this is an experience most people will enjoy while visiting Paris!

-If you want to know more, feel free to contact us in the comments or on our contact form and I can provide you with additional details or thoughts there!
+If you want to know more, feel free to contact us in the comments or on our contact form and I can provide you with more details or thoughts there!

 Frequently asked questions about the Moulin Rouge